1. What are the most popular places to visit in Nepal?

 We have been in the Nepalese travel scene for a long time and the reviews of our clients speak for themselves.
 With quality at the heart of everything we do alongside the satisfaction of our clients, we will take all the hassle out of the journey enabling you to enjoy it to the fullest.

 Yes, we have strict health and safety policies for such occasions.
-If you are undertaking charity challenges whether it be a custom-made challenge our group challenge, we make sure your safety is the first priority.
+If you are undertaking charity challenges whether it be a custom-made challenge or our group challenge, we make sure your safety is the first priority.
 Our staff will constantly monitor every aspect of our charity challenge while making sure you are healthy and fit for continuing the journey.

 If you have an existing travel insurance cover, you need to make sure that the insurance coverage period has not expired.
 You also need to consult with your agency regarding their coverage while trekking in Nepal.
 You should also update the company about your day-to-day itinerary and make sure they cover rescue insurance in case of emergency in the Himalayas.

 Yes.
 If you wish to have a single room to yourself, most often than not, you will need to pay the single supplementary charge.
 The teahouses and lodges in Nepal generally offer twin beds and double rooms so you will have to pay the single supplementary.
 During the prime trekking seasons between the months of March to May and September to November, it can be challenging to have a private room all to yourself due to the sheer number of trekkers making the trip.
 However, we will try our best to ensure you get a private room.

 Yes, it is perfectly safe to book your trip through our online booking form.
 After submission, you will be contacted via the information left on the form for confirmation of your booking.
 You can also double-check directly with the company by contacting and asking about your booking.
-We also advise you to be careful when filling the form and use the credentials as they are in your official documents.
+We also advise you to be careful when filling out the form and use the credentials as they are in your official documents.